Comprehensive information about tuition fees and funding can be found on the University admissions website:

 Ertegun funding is available for all graduate students.

-In order to be considered for Ertegun funding, applicants must ensure that all required material, including references, is submitted by the January deadline.
+In order to be considered for Ertegun funding, applicants must ensure that all required material, including the Ertegun supporting statement references, is submitted by the January deadline.

 Funding for one three-year graduate studentship has been donated by Birla International Limited.
 The Scholarship provides in full the tuition and college fee, and a maintenance grant commensurate to the national minimum doctoral stipend of the UK Research Councils, for three years.
 It is open to students of all nationalities.

 Most colleges offer their own bursaries or partial scholarships, available to applicants in a number of disciplines.
-These are listed in the funding search tool.
+These are listed in the Fees, Funding and Scholarship search tool.
 In some cases, you must name the relevant college as your first choice on your application in order to be eligible for the bursary or scholarship.